Debragga

 Brisket is perfect when slow cooked in a barbecue, smoker, or in a flavorful braising liquid.

-Shop Now8 The Plate
+8 The Plate

 Also called the short plate (or "long plate" depending on where it's separated from the rib muscle above it), the beef plate includes the short ribs and the skirt steak.